How can the world make better use of water and energy using IIoT?

 - Even the rotation of the earth – which accounts for time zones – can act as a battery.
 A large utility in North Carolina is currently building HVDC transmission lines to Texas, because when it’s dark in North Carolina the sun’s still shining in Texas and Texas can send North Carolina low-cost solar energy, not energy generated by burning fossil fuels.
 Similarly, China is building HVDC transmission lines from its north, where wind and hydropower are plentiful, to the cities of its south.

 All of this digitally-enabled time-shifting and terra-battery innovation is the beginning of what I see as a Global Energy Internet, which will traverse nations and continents to carry clean, renewable power from where it’s generated at minimal cost (in money and climate destruction) to where it’s needed most to help create, among other things, low-cost desalinated fresh water.
+More about Challenges and Opportunities in the Water Industry

 Will any one of these ideas, in isolation, solve the world’s water problems and put an end to drought-driven migration, poverty-caused extremism or fights for precious resources?
 Of course not.
 But taken together – along with countless innovations not mentioned here or soon to come – they will put billions on the road to better lives.